Manuka Essential Oil

-Manuka Essential Oil (New Zealand Tea Tree Essential Oil)
+Manuka Essential Oil is also known as New Zealand Tea Tree Essential Oil.

 Common Method of Extraction

 Bronchial infections, bronchitis, catarrh, coughs, influenza, skin infections, wounds, cuts, contusions, fungal skin infections, athlete's foot, parasitic infection, ringworm, mites, head lice, scabies.
 [Valerie Ann Worwood, The Complete Book of Essential Oils and Aromatherapy, 25th Anniversary Edition (Novato, CA: New World Library, 2016, 553.]

 See Essential Oil Safety for more complete list of constituents.

 [B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 26 no. 2, 2001), 22-25.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 344.]